-Caltrain does not have a dedicated source of funding and has an on-going structural deficit in its operating budget.
-Caltrain is currently developing strategies to address the structural deficit and will comprehensively evaluate a variety of factors that influence the system's operating deficit including: fare policy and pass programs; incremental impacts of added service on operating revenues and costs; potential for securing dedicated operating funds through voter-approved funding measures; cost containment strategies and other solutions.
+Caltrain does not have a dedicated source of funding and continues to have challenges in funding its operating budget.
+Caltrain is currently developing strategies to address these budget issues and will comprehensively evaluate a variety of factors that influence the system's operating results including: fare policy and pass programs; incremental impacts of added service on operating revenues and costs; potential for securing dedicated operating funds through voter-approved funding measures; cost containment strategies and other solutions.

 Caltrain's 10-year Capital Improvement Plan (CIP) is a \$3 billion program focused on maintaining the JPB's assets in a state-of-good repair, enhancing the reliability of the system, and delivering electrified service from San Francisco to San Jose by 2022.
-The CIP also reflects Caltrain's ongoing planning for the next generation of system improvements that are needed through the Fiscal Year 2024 timeframe to expand system capacity and continue preparations for Caltrain/High Speed Rail (HSR) blended system.
+The CIP also reflects Caltrain's ongoing planning for the next generation of system improvements that are needed through the fiscal year 2024 timeframe to expand system capacity and continue preparations for Caltrain/High Speed Rail (HSR) blended system.